bcgov/internationally-educated-nurses/docs/standard_report.md

     - We are going to calculate the duration from NNAS to Hired in particular HA here.
     - We will find the NNAS minimum date and Hired date to calculate duration minus any withdrawal time.

-We understand how to calculate the duration for each stack holder group.
+We understand how to calculate the duration for each stakeholder group.
 Let's find MEAN, MEDIAN, and MODE values from the list of available durations.
 It helps to generate the requested report.
 MEAN: It is an average value.
 MEDIAN: It is the middle value from the sorted list if the list has an odd number of elements.
 If values are even in number it will pick 2 values from the middle of the list and show their average.
 MODE: It picks the highest occurrence of any value in the given list.